QCaudron/fieldday/_sources/schedule_and_activities/schedule.md

 Make a satellite contact
  We'll be making a contact over amateur radio satellites in space and discussing various amateur radio satellites, including the ham radio equipment on board the International Space Station.
 We'll also give an overview of how to put together a simple and cost effective satellite station that you can put together with easy to get items and many items you may already have at home.

+An introduction to Seattle Auxiliary Communications Service Emergency communications and resilience is a central theme of Field Day, and amateur radio can play a key role in helping to maintain the safety of the community.
+Although many groups and individuals are active members of the area's em-comm scene, the [Seattle ACS](https://www.seattleacs.org/) provides emergency communications services to the community and works officially with the city.
+Director of Seattle ACS, Tim WT1IM, will present an overview of the service in the normal activity area.
+He'll discuss how the organization works, and how the City of Seattle can leverage amateur radio volunteers to help with emergency response.
 ```